-New Zealand is about its beautiful scenery and genuine people; you will not experience either of these aspects from a hotel room.
+New Zealand is about its beautiful scenery and genuine people; you will not experience either of these aspects in a hotel room.
 You will miss the essence of the country if you only stay in hotels throughout your trip.
-We stay at personal bed and breakfasts and lodges with a small number of rooms which have the entire range of 'hotel 'qualities plus the character and intimacy of a home.
-Charming, quality bed-and-breakfasts, lodges and/or farm stays, all with private, en-suite bathrooms (often with a separate guest lounge) are tailored to your taste and comply with our high standards of quality - the hosts, location, service, and history.
+We remain at personal bed and breakfasts and lodges with a small number of rooms that have the entire range of 'hotel 'qualities plus the character and intimacy of a home.
+Charming, quality bed-and-breakfasts, lodges, and farm stays, all with private, en-suite bathrooms (often with a separate guest lounge), are tailored to your taste and comply with our high-quality standards - the hosts, location, service, and history.

-Banks are generally open from 9.30am to 4.30pm from Monday to Friday.
-New Zealand offers a very advanced banking system and a nearly cashless community.
-In all cities and most small towns, you will find banks or ATM machines that accept international bank and credit cards.
+Banks are generally open from 9.30 am to 4.30 pm from Monday to Friday.
+New Zealand offers an exceptionally advanced banking system and a nearly cashless community.
+In all cities and small towns, you will find banks or ATM machines that accept international banks and credit cards.

-Breakfast is usually shared with your hosts and consists of a multitude of choices: fresh fruit, yoghurt, bread, toast, (sometimes croissants) the traditional English style bacon, eggs and sausage, porridge, cereals.
-Ther is always a lot of coffee and tea (decaffeinated if preferred) as well as freshly squeezed juices.
+Breakfast is usually shared with your hosts and consists of many choices: fresh fruit, yoghurt, bread, toast (sometimes croissants), the traditional English-style bacon, eggs and sausage, porridge, and cereals.
+There is always much coffee, tea (decaffeinated if preferred), and freshly squeezed juices.

-Apart from the big cities, New Zealand is a very casual country and the weather can be unpredictable.
-Bring comfortable shoes and casual clothes that you can wear in layers (shorts and T-shirts, sweaters and a waterproof jacket).
+Apart from the big cities, New Zealand is a very casual country, and the weather can be unpredictable.
+So bring comfortable shoes and casual clothes that you can wear in layers (shorts and T-shirts, sweaters and a waterproof jacket).
 The New Zealand dress code is pretty much a reflection of the casual Kiwi lifestyle.
 Living the good life in New Zealand means dressing informally.
-This easy-going lifestyle is exemplified by the popular, sizzling backyard barbecue.
-To dress 'a la mode' in this situation requires nothing more than T-shirts/shirt/blouse, jeans/trousers/shorts, and sandals/casual shoes/jandals(thongs/flipflops).
-Basically, it’s whatever you feel comfortable in.
-Dining in exclusive restaurants and attending functions, balls, and cocktail parties requires a higher standard of attire, but dark business suits and stylish evening dresses or trouser suits will fit most occasions.
+The famous, sizzling backyard barbecue exemplifies this easy-going lifestyle.
+To dress 'a la mode' in this situation requires nothing more than T-shirts/shirts/blouses, jeans/trousers/shorts, and sandals/casual shoes/jandals(thongs/flip-flops).
+It's whatever you feel comfortable in.
+Of course, dining in exclusive restaurants and attending functions, balls, and cocktail parties require a higher standard of attire.
+Still, dark business suits and stylish evening dresses or trouser suits will fit most occasions.

-In summer a light jacket or sweater should be included in your luggage should the weather turn cooler or if you are visiting higher altitudes.
-You can expect some rain, so include a light rainproof jacket or coat.
+In summer, a light jacket or sweater should be included in your luggage should the weather turn cooler or if you are visiting higher altitudes.
+You can expect rain, so have a light rainproof jacket or coat.
 If visiting between May and September, pack warm winter garments and layer your clothing.
 Specific outdoor clothing (down jackets) is favourable city clothing in most places.
-It is very important bring some kind of Hiking boots, as even short walks in the more wilderness areas can be wet and muddy.
+It is essential to bring some Hiking boots, as even short walks in the more wilderness areas can be wet and muddy.

-All major international credit cards are accepted such as Visa, MasterCard, American Express and, to a lesser extent, Diners Club.
-If you are unsure, please let us know which bank you use and we will check its availability.
-If your bank or credit card is encoded with a pin number and has an international acceptance mark on it such as Visa, Plus, MasterCard or Maestro, you will be able to get money at any ATM machine.
+All major international credit cards such as Visa, MasterCard, American Express and, to a lesser extent, Diners Club are accepted.
+If you are unsure, please let us know which bank you use, and we will check its availability.
+If your bank or credit card is encoded with a PIN and has an international acceptance mark, such as Visa, Plus, MasterCard or Maestro, you can get money at any ATM.

 New Zealand currency is decimal; dollar notes are in a denomination of five, ten, twenty, fifty and hundred.
-There is no restriction on the amount of foreign currency that can be bought in or taken out of New Zealand.
-You can pay with a variety of options including credit cards, bank notes, traveller's cheques, and cash/coinage.
+There is no restriction on the amount of foreign currency bought in or taken out of New Zealand.
+You can pay with various options, including credit cards, bank notes, traveller's cheques, and cash/coinage.
 Money exchange facilities are available in banks, hotels, and airports.

 Driving a Car

-Cars are smaller than in the USA so if this is your country of origin, please remember that when you pack your luggage.
-In New Zealand, you drive on the left side of the road and there are some minor differences to other international regulations.
-Speed limits are typically 50km/h in residential areas, and up to 100km/h on our highways and freeways.
-Seat belts are compulsory for all passengers as well as the driver.
-Be very careful when crossing the street, cars don't have to stop for you.
+Cars are smaller than in the USA, so if this is your country of origin, please remember that when you pack your luggage.
+In New Zealand, you drive on the left side of the road, and there are some minor differences to other international regulations.
+Speed limits are typically 50km/h in residential areas and up to 100km/h on our highways and freeways.
+Seat belts are compulsory for all passengers as well as drivers.
+Be very careful when crossing the street; cars don't have to stop for you.

-New Zealand seems like a relatively small country, however, be aware that distances can be deceptive.
+New Zealand seems tiny; however, be aware that distances can be deceptive.

 Goods up to a total of NZ $700.00 are free of duty.

-There are plenty of internet and e-mail centres located in most major cities and nearly any accommodation will offer you the use of a connection.
+Most major cities have plenty of internet and e-mail centres, and nearly any accommodation will offer you a connection.

 Entry to New Zealand is granted to visitors who intend to visit as a tourist and carry a fully paid return ticket or onward ticket to another country they may enter.